2018ik/2018ik.github.io/_wiki/shepherding.markdown

 John 21 is a real conclusion of all four gospels.
 The Lord having passed through death and resurrection, meaning that He is now the Spirit, continues to shepherd the disciples.
 As the 7 disciples backslid, the Lord asked proper questions to cherish them in their endeavor, actually helping them catch the fish.
 He did not rebuke, adjust, or correct them.
 This eventually led Him to commissioning Peter to feed his lambs and shepherd His sheep in His absence.

+However, even in His physical absence, He is shepherding from the heavens as the Shepherd and Overseer of our souls (1 Pet.
+2:25).
+The fact that the Lord shepherds the soul and not the spirit means that he takes care of the mind, emotion and will.

 ### Paul

 Paul shepherded the 276 passengers of the ship during the storm to such an extent that they all became cheerful (Acts 27:36).
 He did not preach anything, but magnified the Lord.
 By enjoying the Lord, and maintaining his own joy, he shepherded the crew greatly.
 Both the Gospels and Acts ended not with doctrine, but shepherding in low situations.